jaybrecht/ENPM661-Project3/README.txt

 ## Introduction

 The goal of this project is to find the optimal path through a Cartesian maze with obstacles for a rigid robot using the A* algorithm.
-The robot for this project is only able to move forward by a set distance, at one of five angles; (-60, -30, 0, 30, 60).
-The default maze 300x200 and 6 obstacles, a concave polygon, a circle, an ellipse, a rotated rectangle, and a diamond.
+The robot for this project is only able to move forward by a set distance, at one of five angles: (-60, -30, 0, 30, 60).
+The default maze is 300x200 with 6 obstacles - a concave polygon, a circle, an ellipse, a rotated rectangle, and a diamond.
 ![maze](https://github.com/jaybrecht/ENPM661-Project3/blob/master/Images/maze.png)

 The user specifies a start point and goal point in the maze and the program finds the optimal path to the goal.